Tract No. 74 (Ad Populum) Catena Patrum

 that he knoweth nothing as he ought to know, he shall cast himself into a labyrinth, and never find that he seeketh for.
 GOD hath bound Himself by His promise unto His Church of purpose, that men by her good direction might in this point be relieved; to whose godly determination in matters of question, her dutiful children ought to submit themselves without any curious or wilful contradiction.
 I could bring many authorities to this effect.

-ANDREWS, BISHOP AND DOCTOR.—Sermons on Whitsunday,
+BISHOP AND

 No. 9.
 (Works, p.
 695.)